eesyuen09/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-The command format is invalid (e.g., missing parameters).
+The command format is invalid.

     * 1c1.
 Tuto shows an error message with the correct usage format.